 He is also an active clinician at the South London and Maudsley NHS Foundation Trust, where he is Honorary Consultant Child & Adolescent Psychiatrist at the National & Specialist CAMHS Clinic for Trauma, Anxiety, and Depression.
 This national service attracts referrals from across the UK and abroad for second opinion on diagnosis and treatment of difficult-to-treat young people with Post-Traumatic Stress Disorder (PTSD), anxiety disorders, and unipolar depression, often as a last option before inpatient admissions.
 The clinic has also worked with NHS-England and the Department of Health to deliver screen and treat programmes for British families affected by terrorist attacks in the UK and abroad.
 Along with his clinical team, Professor Danese has written open-access resources on Post- Traumatic Stress Disorder (PTSD) and on how to support children who experienced traumatic events.
 He has also written chapters on the psychopharmacology of emotional disorders in children and young people in the Maudsley Prescribing Guidelines and on childhood maltreatment on the leading Rutter’s Textbook of Child & Adolescent Psychiatry.

-He is a member of the Editorial Board for the Journal of Child Psychology and Psychiatry; Brain, Behaviour and Immunity; the Journal of Affective Disorders; and the APA Psychological Trauma.
+He is Editor-at-large of the Journal of the American Academy of Child & Adolescent Psychiatry.
+He is also a member of the Editorial Board for the Journal of Child Psychology and Psychiatry; Brain, Behaviour and Immunity; the Journal of Affective Disorders; and the APA Psychological Trauma.

 - Child stress;